gpaux/Mediana/CaseStudy05.md

 {% include JB/setup %}

-## About
+## Summary

 This case study extends the straightforward setting presented in [Case study 1](CaseStudy01.html) to a more complex setting involving two trial endpoints and three treatment arms.
-Case study 5 illustrates the process of performing power calculations in clinical trials with multiple, hierarchically structured objectives and “multivariate” multiplicity adjustment strategies (gatekeeping procedures).
+Case study 5 illustrates the process of performing power calculations in clinical trials with multiple, hierarchically structured objectives and "multivariate" multiplicity adjustment strategies (gatekeeping procedures).

 Consider a three-arm Phase III clinical trial for the treatment of rheumatoid arthritis (RA).
 Two co-primary endpoints will be used to evaluate the effect of a novel treatment on clinical response and on physical function.
 The endpoints are defined as follows: